 Brand your thank-you letter to your organization, so the recipient of your letter is sure that your letter is coming directly from your nonprofit and isn’t coming from either a third-party letter writer or someone trying to scam them.

-Don’t forget to include photos and stories in your letter, so that the donor has a connection to the people or animals that they’re helping.
+Don’t forget to include photos and stories in your letter, so that the donor has a connection to the beneficiaries that they’re helping.
 We’ll expand on this in the upcoming section.

-3. Let the donor know where their money is going.
+3. Tell the donor where their money is going.

-Your donor has given their own money because they believe in the cause that your organization serves.
+Your thank-you letter is an important part of your nonprofit’s storytelling and outreach strategy.
+It builds relationships with your donors and helps them feel like an integral part of your organization (which they are!).
+Your donor has given their own money because they believe in your organization’s cause.
 Now is the time to show them how much you’ve achieved with their essential contributions!

-You could also include a timeline of your organization’s ongoing projects.
-Describe what your goals are and when you’re hoping to achieve them.
-This has the added benefit of keeping your donors invested in seeing you succeed continue down the road.
+Your donors might also be interested in the long-term goals and how your nonprofit is using donations to achieve them.
+Consider including a timeline of your organization’s ongoing projects in your donor thank-you letter.
+This has the added benefit of keeping your donors invested in seeing your success continue down the road.

 Your donors want to be involved in the success of your organization, and they’ll love to hear what you’re up to!
 Don’t be afraid to give them a lot of information.
 They’ll be glad to have it.